 Call 0421 026 255 to make a booking, or for more information head to 1770sup.com.au

 The LARC tour in 1770 is truly a unique experience and one of those things you just have to try!

-If you don’t know what a LARC is, don’t worry, as I had no clue what it was either when I first arrived in Agnes Water.
+If you don’t know what a LARC is, don’t worry, as I had no clue what it was either when I first arrived.
 Basically, it’s a large off-road vehicle that can drive on land and in the water.
 You may or may not have seen anything like it before but they are incredible machines, to say the least.

 Jump on board the pink colored, amphibious-like LARC and explore the secluded sandbars and beaches in the Southern Great Barrier Reef, visit remote areas of the national park and check out the Bustard Head Lighthouse.

 Choose from a number of different LARC tours including the Paradise Tour, Afternoon Cruise, LARC + Lunch, or the Goolimbil Walkabout.

 Call +61 7 4974 9422 to make a booking, or for more information and to book online advance you can visit their website here – 1770larctours.com.au